 Each option granted under the Plan will be evidenced by a written option agreement between ANTIVIRALS and the optionee.
 The option price of any Incentive Stock Option may be not less than 100% of the fair market value per share on the date of grant of the option; provided, however, that any Incentive Stock Option granted under the 1992 Plan to a person owning more than 10% of the total combined voting power of the Common Stock will have an option price of not less than 110% of the fair market value per share on the date of grant of the Incentive Stock Option.
 Each Non-Qualified Stock Option granted under the 1992 Plan will be at an exercise price as determined by the ANTIVIRALS Board.
-Fair market value on the date of grant is defined as a value determined in the discretion of the ANTIVIRALS Board; provided, however, that where there is a public market for the Common Stock for the date of grant or authorization of sale, as reported in THE WALL STREET JOURNAL.
+Fair market value on the date of grant is defined as a value determined in the discretion of the ANTIVIRALS Board; provided, however, that where there is a public market for the Common Stock, the fair market value per share shall be the closing price of the Common Stock for the date of grant or authorization of sale, as reported in THE WALL STREET JOURNAL.